OpenWealth/OpenWealth/README.md

 * Definition, maintenance and publication of the API specifications (the actual data contracts) for the scope of the OpenWealth universe
 * Documentation of the specification and guides and best practices for implementors - API providers and consumers
 * Sample data for a large set of use-cases
-* A sandbox environment for implemeentors to test and develop against
+* A sandbox environment for implementors to test and develop against
 * Q&As and support services for implementors and interested parties

 The OpenWealth Association <b>does not</b> provide